ctu-mrs/mrs_uav_trajectory_loader/README.md

 The parameter `trajectory/uavs` sets the specific options for the different UAVs.
 Each UAV can have a different trajectory offset, delay, looping etc. (parameters for UAV with name *\<uav_name\>* are specified under `trajectory/uavs/<uav_name>/...`).
 These override the common parameters, set in the `trajectory/offset`, `trajectory/delay`, ... parameters.

+*Note*: If you intend to create your own launchfile, please note the `trajectory/dynamic_uav_name` parameter.
+If set to `false`, the trajectories will be loaded using the filenames, specified in `trajectory/uavs/<uav_name>/filename` (similarly for parameters of the respective trajectories).
+UAV names will then be automatically deduced from what is filled in `trajectory/uavs/...`.
+This is useful when loading a trajectories for a multiple UAVs with set names.

 ### For simulations via LAN
 Follow to [how to set ros remote](https://mrs.felk.cvut.cz/gitlab/uav/uav_core/wikis/ros_remote) page.